Foulger-Pratt to Build Luxe Apartments on Church Land in DC’s Navy Yard

 reprints

-Foulger-Pratt will develop a 197-unit luxury apartment community at 60 Eye Street SW in Washington, D.C.’s Navy Yard neighborhood.
+In Washington, D.C.’s Navy Yard neighborhood, Foulger-Pratt is developing a 197-unit luxury apartment community at 60 Eye Street SW.

 The Potomac, Md.-based company is teaming with the Bethel Pentecostal Tabernacle — Assemblies of God church on the $72 million development, constructing the seven-story building on land leased from the church in a long-term deal.

-As part of the partnership, Foulger-Pratt will build a 17,000-square-foot sanctuary for the church on the ground floor of the apartment building.
+As part of the partnership, Foulger-Pratt will build a 17,000-square-foot sanctuary for the church on the apartment building’s ground floor.

 “The D.C. metro area is experiencing record absorption of Class A apartments,” Cameron Pratt, Foulger-Pratt’s managing partner and CEO, said in a prepared release.
 “We are extremely bullish on the D.C. multifamily market in the short and long term.”

-To facilitate the deal, the company sourced $16 million of equity on CrowdStreet, with 456 individual investors investing.
-It also received a $43.2 million construction loan from EagleBank.
+To facilitate the deal, the company received $16 million of equity from CrowdStreet, thanks to investments from 456 individual investors.
+It also received a $43.2 million construction loan from EagleBank, according to a prepared statement.

 This is Foulger-Pratt’s second project on the CrowdStreet platform.